 In 2017 some students from Stirling University made a video about my work.

-There are far too many images on this site.
-But as I've chosen not to become involved with either commercial galleries or funding bodies, this site is currently the only place where it's possible to get a sense of what I've been doing.
-My images are also available as cards at Summerhall, Cahoots, and in my Etsy shop.
+As I've chosen not to become involved with either commercial galleries or funding bodies, this site is currently the only place where it's possible to see what I've been doing.
+Before Covid my images were available as cards at Summerhall.
+Now you can only buy them at Cahoots in Portobello and in my Etsy shop.